GJ 1252 b: A 1.2 $R_{\oplus}$ planet transiting an M3-dwarf at 20.4 pc: Observations and data analysis

 As with the LCO data, we examined the MEarth light curves of all nearby stars within 2.5 arcmin of the target.
 None of the nearby stars showed variability amplitude (or eclipse depth) that can explain the observed signal in the \tess\ data.\\

+All ground-based light curves used here are available on the exoplanet follow-up observing program for \tess\ (ExoFOP-TESS\footnote{https://exofop.ipac.caltech.edu/tess/}).
 The combined ground-based data, from both LCO and MEarth, plotted in \figr{groundlc}, show a shallow transit signal with a low signal-to-noise ratio.
 Although noisy, the observed signal is consistent with the transit seen in the \tess\ data.
 Therefore, as mentioned above, we used it to refine the transit ephemeris by simultaneously fitting \tess\ and ground-based light curves with $P$ and $T_0$ as the only free parameters.
 The fitted values for those parameters are listed in \tabr{params}.
 In this fitting we have adopted Gaussian priors on $R_p/R_s$, $(R_p + R_s)/a$, $\cos i$, and the two limb darkening parameters in the \tess\ band, following their fitted values as derived when fitting only the \tess\ data.
 We adopted Gaussian priors also for the limb darkening coefficients of the ground-based light curves, centered on theoretical values from \cite{claret12} and a \sig{1} value of 0.10.
 In a separate fit we allowed the limb darkening coefficients of the ground-based light curve to vary freely, resulting in identical values for $P$ and $T_0$.